 - 12. A student who fails to satisfy the Examiners may, on the recommendation of the Examiners: - (a) be permitted on one occasion only to present a revised thesis, or take a further oral examination, or both; or; - (b) be awarded instead a Master's Degree; or - (c) be permitted to become instead a student for a Master's Degree and to submit on one occasion only a revised thesis, and, if required by the Examiners, take a further oral examination for the Master's Degree.

-Regulations for the Degree of PhD in the Faculty of Arts and Humanities
+Regulations for the Degree of PhD by Practice